MESAHub/mesa/star/test_suite/custom_colors/README.rst

    Removes all previously compiled object files and binaries from the ``build/`` directory.
 Run this before recompiling to ensure a clean state, particularly after switching MESA versions or modifying source files.

 ``make``
    Compiles the test suite and links it against the installed MESA libraries (including ``libcolors``).
 When it completes successfully it produces the ``build/bin/star`` executable.
-You do not need to understand the full compiler invocation—``make`` handles it automatically based on the module dependencies declared in the Makefile.

 ``./rn``
    Runs the compiled stellar evolution model.
 MESA evolves the star according to the parameters in ``inlist_colors``, writing history and profile data to ``LOGS/`` and photometric outputs to ``SED/``.

-A typical first-run workflow is:
+A typical run workflow is:

 .. code-block:: bash

-   make clean   # wipe any previous build (optional but recommended) make         # compile
+   make clean   # wipe any previous build make         # compile
    ./rn         # run